 Yes, testing positive for COVID-19 can be traumatizing for many reasons.
 For one, the swab test is quite painful.
 Then, you need to stay in an isolated room for weeks, not just days.
 And if you get the severe symptoms, you may actually feel closer to death than ever.

-Even when the ordeal is over, you may develop anxiety and paranoia afterward, considering you may keep on worrying about catching the same virus again.
-Hence, when you need someone to teach you some coping mechanisms during anxiety or panic attacks, it’s the time when you need someone to teach you some coping mechanisms.
+Even when the COVID ordeal is over, you may develop anxiety and paranoia afterward, considering you may keep on worrying about catching the COVID virus again.
+Hence, when you need a counselor to help you during anxiety or panic attacks, it’s time to start learning some coping mechanisms through COVID counseling.

-Life will undoubtedly get better after you overcome COVID-19.
-Still, it will not hurt to get in touch with a counselor as you try to process everything and return to society.
+Life will undoubtedly get better when you get counseling for COVID.
+Still, it will not hurt to get in touch with a COVID counselor as you try to process everything and return to society.